 Steering Capability

-The constitutional reform of 2019 was the outcome of a deliberate process of top-down design, public consultation and eventual approval in a national referendum.
-A similar systematic process occurred with the new family code, which was approved by referendum in 2022.
-However, economic policy priorities, including the restoration of economic growth, improvement of wages and attraction of significant FDI, have not been achieved.
-The failure of the monetary reform introduced in January 2021, which was declared a key economic priority of the government, clearly demonstrated the limitations of the state’s strategic capacity to systematically organize such complex policies.
+The 2019 constitutional reform was the outcome of a deliberate process of top-down design, state-controlled public consultation and eventual approval in a national referendum.
+A similar systematic process occurred with the new family code, which was approved in a 2022 referendum.
+Economic policy priorities have included the 2021 monetary reform, and the restoration of economic growth and improvement of wages, which have been on the agenda for years.

 Prioritization

-The government has proved effective in its primary political goals of defending national sovereignty and maintaining regime stability, despite facing an economic crisis and experiencing a leadership transition from Fidel and Raúl Castro to a younger group of cadres.
-However, it has struggled to achieve its stated economic policy objectives and implement the reform agenda outlined in the guideline documents established during Raúl Castro’s term and endorsed by his successor.
-Although the long-awaited monetary and exchange rate reform was eventually implemented in January 2021, it did not achieve its primary aims.
-Instead of reinstating the Cuban peso as the sole national currency, a new dual currency system was introduced.
-The convertible peso (CUC) was phased out, but a parallel hard-currency retail circuit was expanded, supported by a new bank card-only currency called moneda libremente convertible (MLC), which is pegged to the U.S. dollar.
-This reform resulted in an inflationary process that eroded trust in the peso and led to the widespread dollarization of a significant portion of the economy.
+The government has proved effective in its primary political goal of maintaining regime stability, despite an economic crisis and a leadership transition from Fidel and Raúl Castro to a younger generation of cadres.
+However, it has failed to meet its stated economic policy objectives and to implement the reform agenda outlined in the guideline documents established during Raúl Castro’s term and endorsed by his successor.
+Although the long-awaited monetary and exchange rate reform took effect in January 2021, it did not achieve its primary aims.
+Instead of reinstating the Cuban peso as the sole national currency, it triggered inflation that eroded trust in the peso and led to the re-dollarization of a significant share of the economy.

-After being on the agenda for many years, small, medium and micro businesses were eventually legalized in 2021.
-Since 2016, many other reform objectives, such as increasing the efficiency of state-owned companies, have been largely paralyzed.
-The half-hearted lease of idle land to farmers has resulted in little to no improvement in agricultural production.
-The re-imposition of price controls contradicts measures implemented to stimulate production.
-The policies aimed at creating a non-state sector large enough to absorb the excess workforce from the inefficient state sector have not been implemented coherently.
+Legalization of small, medium and micro businesses came in 2021 after many years on the agenda.
+Since 2016, many other reform objectives, such as increasing the efficiency of state-owned companies, have largely stalled.
+The halfhearted leasing of idle land to farmers has yielded little or no improvement in agricultural production.
+The reimposition of price controls contradicts measures implemented to stimulate production.
+Policies aimed at creating a non-state sector large enough to absorb the excess workforce from the inefficient state sector have not been implemented coherently.
 The planned transition from a social security system based on universal coverage (e.g., ration cards) to one targeting the needy has not been implemented.
-The expansion of the cooperative sector has been rudimentary.
+Expansion of the cooperative sector has been rudimentary.

 Implementation